strands-project/v4r/CONTRIBUTING.md

 See Dependencies.

 ### ./apps
-Bigger code examples and tools (=more than only one file) as RTMT.
+Bigger code examples and tools (=more than only one file) such as RTMT.
 Apps depend on modules.

 ### ./cmake